 Use quarter-round trims or shoe molding for this job.
 This can hide the gap between the planks and the wall and provides extra design on your wood laminate flooring.
 You can also stain or paint these moldings to match your existing baseboard for a more fluid look.

 To save you time and money, always cut the trim a bit longer than what you have measured so that you can make adjustments on the length and shape a lot easier, rather than cutting the trim as measured only to find that it is too short.

 When trimming laminate, it always helps to start at the corners first.
 Starting at the corner can help you identify any mistakes you make at the start of the trimming process.
 It is also easier to measure out the amount of trim you will need from the end, going around the room, rather than starting at the middle.
 From the corners, work your way around the room.

 Trimming angles can be a little tricky because measurements may not always be correct.
 When trimming angles of wood laminate flooring, always test the angles first with small pieces of the trim.
 This will help you determine how square the corner really is.
 Once you are content that the fit and measurement are right, then you can start cutting the trim.

 It is advisable to know where the wall studs are located so you can determine when to use longer nails for the trim.
 You can use a stud locator for this job or just find where the old trim nails are located.
 Once you have located where the studs are, make sure you use longer trim nails on these areas so the nails can go through the trim and hold it securely.

 6. Use the Right Type of Trim

-There are different types of trims that you can use for wood laminate.
+There are different types of trims you can use for wood laminate.
 When trimming on stairs, it is best to use stair nosing and it should be installed on each step of the stairs.
-An end mold is more appropriate for areas where any existing doors will touch the wood laminate flooring, including back doors, garage doors, balcony doors or sliding doors.
+An end mold is more appropriate for areas where any existing doors will touch the wood laminate flooring, including back doors, garage doors, balcony doors, or sliding doors.